rmorshea/artigraph/docs/usage.md

     frame: Annotated[pd.DataFrame, dataframe_serializer, s3_storage]
 ```

-You can use this to declare reusable `Annotated` types that can be composed together:
+You can use this to declare reusable `typing.Annotated` types that can be composed
+together:

 ```python
 from typing import Annotated, TypeVar